nicholaseager/nicholaseager.github.io/_posts/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 ## Cost

-This largely depends on your preferred trekking style and what you eat :) You can make this as cheap or expensive as you want, but there are a few required costs.
+The cost of trekking the Manaslu Circuit largely depends on your preferred trekking style and what you eat :) You can make this as cheap or expensive as you want, but there are a few required costs.

 #### Daily